-Here's a list of our most Frequently Asked Questions, if you have a question we have not answered here, feel free to get in touch with us.
+Here's a list of Frequently Asked Questions.
+If you have a question we have not answered here, feel free to get in touch with us.

 + Should I set up a Pet Trust?

 Of course.
-Give them a life of safety so they’ll never end up in an orphan.
-You can leave as much money as you want or none in the Pet Protection Agreement pet trust.
+Give your pets a life of safety so they’ll never end up an orphan.
+You can leave as much money as you want or none in the Pet Protection Agreement® pet trust.
 Even if you think family members may dispute your wishes, a well-written pet trust wins against all court battles.
 It confirms ownership and you get to choose who will take care of your animals.

 + Why should I make a Pet Protection Agreement® pet trust?

-The Pet Protection Agreement® pet trust ensures continuing care for your pets if you pass away or become unable to take care of them on your own.
-It's a comprehensive set of instructions for your appointed Pet Guardian to follow which ensures that your pets receive the standard of care that they're accustomed to.
+The Pet Protection Agreement pet trust ensures continuing care for your pets if you pass away or become unable to take care of them in your lifetime.
+It's a set of instructions for your appointed pet guardian to follow and ensures that your pets receive the standard of care that they're accustomed to.